Averind/yandex_practicum_projects/README.md

-Projects in Data Analysis, Machine Learning and Deep Learning, performed for Yandex.Practicum
+Projects in Machine Learning and Deep Learning, performed for Yandex.Practicum

-An **analytical project** is presented in the **data_analysis folder**.

 A **machine learning project** is presented in the **machine_learning folder**.